23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Style Displays with Authentic Coastal Elements

-16. Enhance Functionality with Under-Cabinet Task Lighting
+16. Don’t Forget Under-Cabinet Task Lighting

 A coastal kitchen featuring under-cabinet lighting illuminating a countertop.